contensis/contensis.github.io/http/search/search-basics.md

 ## Queries

-{% method -%}
+### System fields

+System fields such as id, contentTypeId, projectId, versionNo etc. are under the "sys" object and can be accessed using a dot notation, i.e. "sys.id", "sys.contentTypeId", "sys.projectId", "sys.version.versionNo".

+The 'entryTitle' field is a dynamic value, determined by the 'EntryTitleField' value in the Content Type.

+### Data fields

+Fields defined in the Content Type for the entry can be accessed by their API id.

-This example demonstrates a simple search with default ordering and paging options:
+This example demonstrates a simple search with default ordering, paging and weightings:

-{% sample lang="http" -%}
 ```http
 POST: /api/search